A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding

 \section{Abstract}

 Webpages have been a rich, scalable resource for vision-language and language only tasks.
-Yet only pieces of webpages are kept: image-caption pairs, long text articles, or raw HTML, never all in one place.
+Yet only pieces of webpages are kept in existing datasets: image-caption pairs, long text articles, or raw HTML, never all in one place.
 Webpage tasks have resultingly received little attention and structured image-text data left underused.
-To study multimodal webpage understanding, we introduce the Wikipedia Webpage suite (WikiWeb2M) of 2M pages\footnote{Data can be downloaded at \url{https://github.com/google-research-datasets/wit/blob/main/wikiweb2m.md}.}.
+To study multimodal webpage understanding, we introduce the Wikipedia Webpage suite (WikiWeb2M) containing 2M pages with all of the associated image, text, and structure data\footnote{Data can be downloaded at \url{https://github.com/google-research-datasets/wit/blob/main/wikiweb2m.md}.}.
 We verify its utility on three generative tasks: page description generation, section summarization, and contextual image captioning.
 We design a novel attention mechanism Prefix Global, which selects the most relevant image and text content as global tokens to attend to the rest of the webpage for context.
 By using page structure to separate such tokens, it performs better than full attention with lower computational complexity.
-Experiments show that the new annotations from WikiWeb2M improve task performance compared to data from prior work.
-We also include ablations on sequence length, input features, and model size.
+Extensive experiments show that the new data in WikiWeb2M improves task performance compared to prior work.